 What about preventive care?

 Most health plans are required to cover preventive care without any cost-sharing.
 This means even if you haven’t met your annual deductible, you can still receive preventive care services for free.
 Preventive care benefits include immunizations, some cancer screenings, cholesterol screening, and counseling to improve your diet or stop smoking.
 You may be required to receive preventive care from a doctor in your plan's network.
 You can find a list of all the free preventive care services here.
 Some plans that existed prior to 2010 that have not substantially changed -- known as grandfathered plans -- and short-term health plans – those that provide coverage for less than a year -- do not have to provide free preventive services.
 Check with your insurance company or HR department to find out if your plan is grandfathered.

 What if I need a specialist, like a heart doctor?

 Some health insurance plans require that you get a referral from your family doctor to see a specialist.
 Call your insurance company and ask.
 If that's the case, your doctor will give you a referral to the specialist you need.
 The specialist may need the referral paperwork prior to seeing you in the office, so make sure all the paperwork is completed.
 Check to see if the specialist is in your insurance company's network.
-If she isn’t, you might have to pay a bigger part of the bill or perhaps the whole bill.
+If they aren't, you might have to pay a bigger part of the bill or perhaps the whole bill.
 You can ask your family doctor to refer you to another specialist in your plan’s network.

 How do I get prescriptions?

-At the pharmacy, give your insurance card to the pharmacist so she'll know how to bill your insurance company.
+At the pharmacy, give your insurance card to the pharmacist so they'll know how to bill your insurance company.
 Depending on your plan, you might have a separate card for prescriptions.
 You'll usually have to pay part of the bill for your medicines.
-Keep in mind that you'll pay less for generic drugs than for brand-name drugs.
+Keep in mind that you'll usually pay less for generic drugs than for brand-name drugs.
 If it is a long-term medication, you may want to fill a 3-month prescription at once; it is typically cheaper that way than getting monthly refills.

 Your insurance company has a list of the drugs that it covers.
 This list is called a formulary.
 You can find it online or call your insurance company to make sure the drugs prescribed by your doctor are covered.
 If they aren't, talk to your doctor about similar drugs you could take.